 Balarama appears in Mahabharata as the elder brother of Krishna.
 He is known for his strength, for carrying a plow and was Duryodhana and Bhima’s guru in teaching the ‘Gada’ (the weapon).
 He shares many adventures with Krishna, which includes bringing a tyrannical ruler Kansa to justice.

-Siddhartha Gautam, later to be known as Gautam Buddha, left his family and all material possession in search of enlightenment.
+Born in Lumbini as Siddhartha Gautam, later to be known as Gautam Buddha left his family and all material possession in search of enlightenment.
 He founded Buddhism and taught people ways to end all kinds of suffering through Noble Eightfold Paths.

 Kalki is the only avatar of Vishnu that is yet to be born.
 It is said that he will end all evil by defeating the demon Kali and start a new Satyayuga or Kalkiyuga.
 Kali is all the negative emotions and elements personified into one.
 Kalki is depicted as a warrior riding a white horse and holding a shining sword.